d4hines/marigold-tezos/docs/protocols/009_florence.rst

 Some users observed degraded performance in v8.1 as reported in issue `tezos#1067 <https://gitlab.com/tezos/tezos/-/issues/1067>`__.
-To address this, the measurement of staking balance has been reworked, improving the performance of the the performance of the ``/chains/[...]/blocks/[...]/context/delegates/[...]`` RPC endpoint.
+To address this, the measurement of staking balance has been reworked, improving the performance of the ``/chains/[...]/blocks/[...]/context/delegates/[...]`` RPC endpoint.

 -  MR: